-TiCS is our software quality framework that allows you to effectively measure and monitor the software quality of all your software projects.
+TiCS is our software code quality framework that allows you to effectively measure and monitor the software code quality of all your projects.
 The framework integrates all your software quality data of various tools into one convenient environment.
 Easily maneuver through your projects, locate files that need improvements, and generate to-do lists based on your quality checks to find out how your files can be improved.

 Measure your software quality.